Looking at whorls is a time-honored method of judging a horse’s temperament.

-The placement of a whorl on a horse’s face can tell us a lot about their personality.
+The placement of a whorl on the horse’s face will tell us a lot about their personality.

 If it is up high, above eye level, the horse will be very smart, energetic, and outgoing.
 An extrovert.

 To the right, our right as we face them that is, shows a right-brained horse, reactive, emotional, nervous, defensive.